List of 40 Famous Forests in India to visit

 Silent Valley National Park is in the Palghat district of Kerala, spans over 89.52 square kilometres and lies on the Nilgiri Hills.
 Bhavani, Kaveri, and Kunthipuzha Rivers flow through Silent Valley National Park.

 Peelamamedu Airport in Coimbatore is the closest airport, 155 km away.
-Olavakkode Railway Station is the most immediate and 75 km away and is connected to all major cities.
-From the nearest town, Mannarghat, buses or rental cars are available.
+Olavakkode Railway Station is the most immediate, 75 km away, and is connected to all major cities.
+Buses or rental cars are available from the nearest town, Mannarghat.

 Silent Valley National Park Visiting Time